ecristobale/fullstack-angular17-springboot3/README.md

  * Customized Alert messages with SweetAlert2 library.
  * Html class styles with [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) version 5.3.
  * Used new @If and @else instead of angular directives ngIf and ngFor.
+ * Used redux (ngrx) store for managing actions that implies changes on the app state.
+Used redux store actions, reducer and effects.
+Implemented on this [angular project](https://github.com/ecristobale/fullstack-angular17-springboot3/tree/master/fullstack-CRUD-users-app/angular-redux-user-app)

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.